-- When will applicants be notified if they are advancing to Phase II?
+- How are applicants notified if they are advancing to Phase II?

 - Communities benefit from many different types of partnerships, including those with organizations located outside their geopolitical boundaries.
 May we consider such partnerships for our Phase I Essay?

 - Do judges give preference to applications that emphasize well-established policies, programs, or strategies?

 - Are prize criteria ranked in order of importance?